 17. Human blood pressure goes down when petting a dog.
 And so does the dog’s.

 18. There are over 75 million pet dogs in the U.S. — more than in any other country.

 19. A person who hunts with a Beagle is known as a “Beagler.”

 20. Dogs are not color-blind.
 They can see blue and yellow.

 21. All puppies are born deaf.

-26. The Norwegien Lundehund is the least popular dog breed and the only dog breed created for the job of puffin hunting.
+26. The Norwegian Lundehund is the only dog breed created for the job of puffin hunting.

 27. Greyhounds can beat cheetahs in a race.
-While cheetahs can run twice as fast as greyhounds, they can only maintain that 70 mph speed for about thirty seconds.
+While cheetahs can run twice as fast as Greyhounds, they can only maintain that 70 mph speed for about thirty seconds.
 A Greyhound can maintain a 35 mph speed for about seven miles.
-So, the cheetah may start out first, but the greyhound will soon overtake him.
+The cheetah may start out first, but the Greyhound would soon overtake them.